 - Hitting a line can cause serious injury to yourself and others, disrupt service to an entire neighborhood and result in costly damages for which you may be liable.

 - Most importantly, it’s the law!

 - When you call 811 at least two days before digging, utilities will come out free of charge to mark the location of underground electric, telephone, cable, water, sewer and gas lines.

 - New Mexico Gas Company marks its gas lines in yellow.
 A marking indicates the presence of a line but not its pressure or how deep it is buried.

 - The markings are meant to guide your digging so that you avoid hitting underground lines.

 There are two ways to request a line spot:

 - Call 811.
 New Mexico One Call operators take routine line location requests from 7 a.m. to 5 p.m. weekdays.
 If you have an emergency request, call (866) 344-6662.

 - Make a request online.
-You may also request a line spot 24 hours a day by filling out an online request form provided by New Mexico One Call, which operates the 811 service.
+You may also request a line spot 24 hours a day by using New Mexico One Call's web portal to fill out an online request form.
 Your request will be processed the following business day.

 - If you cause even minor damage to a natural gas line, immediately contact New Mexico Gas Company at 888-NM-GAS-CO (888-664-2726).
 A scrape in the line’s coating or a dent may cause a rupture or leak in the future.
 DO NOT attempt any repairs yourself.